-REMUNERATION COMMITTEE - TERMS OF REFERENCE adopted by the Board of Directors on 27 January 2022
+REMUNERATION COMMITTEE - TERMS OF REFERENCE adopted by the Committee on 22 January 2025

 1. Background

 - 1.1 The board of directors of the Company (the Board) has resolved to establish a remuneration committee (the Committee).
 These terms of reference replace any previous terms of reference for any remuneration committee of the Board. - 1.2 In this document 'Group' means the Company and its major subsidiary undertakings from time to time.